Elkay44/skymirror_website_clone/skymirror/business-plan-docs/docs/contracts/partnership-agreement.md

 Partner shall:
 - (a) Process customer data only as necessary
 - (b) Implement appropriate security measures
-- (c) Notify SkyMirror of data breaches
+- (c) Notify Skymirror of data breaches
 - (d) Assist with data subject requests

 ### 10.3 Data Processing Agreement
-If Partner processes personal data on behalf of SkyMirror, Parties shall execute a Data Processing Agreement.
+If Partner processes personal data on behalf of Skymirror, Parties shall execute a Data Processing Agreement.

 ---